 - Prevent impacts of construction (both direct and indirect) on retained WSF habitat; - Establish a buffer between retained and created frog breeding habitat within the EPZ and conservation corridors and construction activities/works.
-This buffer is to be a minimum 30m or where this cannot be achieved, physical separation using bunds / swales so as to ensure no constructed water enters breeding habitat; and - Construction site stormwater runoff does not enter created or retained frog ponds.
+This buffer is to be a minimum 30m or where this cannot be achieved, physical separation using bunds / swales so as to ensure no constructed water enters breeding habitat either directly or indirectly; and - Construction site stormwater runoff does not enter created or retained frog ponds either directly or indirectly.